Jane Fonda: 1959–1969: Early roles and breakthrough

-This image of Fonda on an Italian beach became a classic pin-up poster.

 In 1968, she played the title role in the science fiction spoof Barbarella, which established her status as a sex symbol.
 In contrast, the tragedy They Shoot Horses, Don't They?
 (1969) won her critical acclaim and marked a significant turning point in her career; Variety wrote, "Fonda, as the unremittingly cynical loser, the tough and bruised babe of the Dust Bowl, gives a dramatic performance that gives the film a personal focus and an emotionally gripping power."
 In addition, renowned film critic Pauline Kael, in her New Yorker review of the film, noted of Fonda: "[She] has been a charming, witty nudie cutie in recent years and now gets a chance at an archetypal character.
 Fonda goes all the way with it, as screen actresses rarely do once they become stars.
 She doesn't try to save some ladylike part of herself, the way even a good actress like Audrey Hepburn does, peeping at us from behind 'vulgar' roles to assure us she's not really like that.
 Fonda stands a good chance of personifying American tensions and dominating our movies in the seventies as Bette Davis did in the thirties."
 For her performance, she won the New York Film Critics Circle Award for Best Actress and earned her first Academy Awards nomination for Best Actress.
 Fonda was very selective by the end of the decade, turning down lead roles in Rosemary's Baby and Bonnie and Clyde.